-The NVCOG is developing a Naugatuck Valley Active Transportation Plan (NVATP) that will aim to coordinate efforts across the 19 municipal members.
+The NVCOG is developing a Naugatuck Valley Active Transportation Plan (NVATP) that will aim to coordinate pedestrian, bicycling, and all non-motorized efforts across the 19 municipal members.

 Public Involvement Process

-The NVCOG has released an online survey to examine habits, preferences, and challenges to walking/rolling and cycling in the community at https://arcg.is/yKyKW.
-Residents, workers, and visitors to the region, are encouraged to provide input.
+The NVCOG developed and released an online survey to examine habits, preferences, and challenges to walking, rolling and cycling in their communities.
+Residents, workers, and visitors to the region were encouraged to provide feedback, which will be incorporated into the study’s goals and objectives.
+The results of this survey will be published in the final report.

 Past Events & Meetings